kumar-roheit/Data-Engineer-with-Python/Writing Functions in Python/Docstrings.md

 * Tools like sphinx and pydoc that will automatically generate online documentation for you based off of your docstrings.
 * When you need to set a mutable variable as a default argument, always use None and then set the value in the body of the function.
 This prevents unexpected behavior like adding multiple columns if you call the function more than once.
+* By opening the file using the with open() statement, you were able to read in the text of the file.
+More importantly, when you were done reading the text, the context manager closed the file for you.